mdx-workshop/mdx-submissions21/paper.md

 The model submitted to the competitions were actually bags of 4 models.
 For Track A, we had to mix hybrid and non hybrid Demucs models, as the hybrid ones were having worse performance on the bass source.
-On Track B, we used only hybrid Demucs models, as the extra training data allowed them to perform better for all sources.
+On Track B, we used only hybrid models, as the extra training data allowed them to perform better for all sources.
 Note that a mix of Hybrid models using CaC or Wiener filtering were used, mostly because it was too costly to reevaluate all models for the competition.
-For details on the exact architecture and hyper-parameter used, we refer the reader to our repository [facebookresearch/demucs](https://github.com/facebookresearch/demucs).
+For details on the exact architecture and hyper-parameter used, we refer the reader to our Github repository [facebookresearch/demucs](https://github.com/facebookresearch/demucs).

 For the baselines, we report the numbers from the top participants at the MDX competition [@mdx].
 We focus particularly on the KUIELAB-MDX-Net model, which came in second.
-This model builds on [@lasaft] and combines a pure spectrogram model with the prediction from the original Demucs [@demucs] model for the drums and bass sources.
+This model builds on [@cac] and combines a pure spectrogram model with the prediction from the original Demucs [@demucs] model for the drums and bass sources.
 When comparing models on MusDB, we also report the numbers for some of the best performing methods outside of the MDX competition, namely D3Net [@d3net] and ResUNetDecouple+ [@kong2021decoupling], as well as the original Demucs model [@demucs].
-Note that those models were evaluated on the MusDB (not HQ) which lacks the frequency content between 16 kHz and 22kHz.
+Note that those models were evaluated on MusDB (not HQ) which lacks the frequency content between 16 kHz and 22kHz.
 This can bias the metrics.

 ## Results on MDX

-We provide the results from the top participans at the MDX competition on Table \autoref{tbl:mdx_a}
+We provide the results from the top participants at the MDX competition on Table \autoref{tbl:mdx_a}
-for the track A (trained on MusDB HQ only) and track B (any training data).
+for the track A (trained on MusDB HQ only) and on Table \autoref{tbl:mdx_b} for track B (any training data).
 We also report for track A the metrics for the Demucs architecture improved with the residual branches, but without the spectrogram branch.
 The hybrid approach especially improves the nSDR on the `Other` and `Vocals` source.
-Despite this improvement, the Hybrid Demucs model is still performing worse than the KUIELAB-MDX-Net, which is purely in the spectral domain for the `Other` and `Vocals` sources.
+Despite this improvement, the Hybrid Demucs model is still performing worse than the KUIELAB-MDX-Net on those two sources.
+On Track B, we notice again that the Hybrid Demucs architecture is very strong on the `Drums` and `Bass` source, while lagging behind on the `Other` and `Vocals` source.

 | Method        | `All` | `Drums` | `Bass` | `Other` | `Vocals` |